ca84/wcn-ipfs-archive/deployment/README.md

 There are basically two container images involved runing this infrastructure:

- - Dockerfile - A basic IPFS node
+ - ipfs-node/Dockerfile - A basic dockerized IPFS node
- - ../Dockerfile - A container with the nodejs tools of this project
+ - <repo-root>/Dockerfile - A container with the nodejs tools of this project
+ - youtube-fetch/Dockerfile -

 *The Dockerfiles can probably be used in any docker-friendly environment, only the next sections need the CoreOS environment*